I. Preparation

 To advance to candidacy, a student must pass both the first and second-year field exams, and an appropriate set of advanced field courses.
 The outcome of the exam and the consequences will be communicated to the student by the PhD liaison.

-Four quarters of course assistantship or teaching practicum for OIT courses.
-Students should participate in the teaching of at least two different OIT courses, rather than have a three/four-time-repeat-engagement in the same course.
-The requirement must be completed prior to graduation.
+Students are required to complete a minimum of four quarters of course assistantships for OIT courses prior to graduation.
+Students should participate in the teaching of at least two different OIT courses, rather than have a 3 or 4 time-repeat-engagement in the same course.
+One course assistantship must be completed in year 2; exceptions may be granted with PhD Faculty Liaison approval.

 Admission to candidacy for the doctoral degree is a judgment by the OIT faculty of the student’s potential to successfully complete the requirements of the degree program.
 The procedure for making this assessment centers on a presentation the student is required to make to his or her primary advisor and two other faculty members who are likely to become PhD thesis committee members.
 Students are expected to convene this presentation in the Spring or Summer of the third year.
 Students are required to advance to candidacy by September 1 before the start of their fourth year in the program.